CruzanCaramele/config_management/README.md

     hello, world

-Install nginx and let puppet manage it for you:
+Run the nginx module and let puppet manage it for you:

     sudo puppet apply /etc/puppetlabs/code/environments/production/manifests/site.pp